Ingestion: Ingest Phase

 Parsers During Ingestion

-Whether you are ingesting structured or formatted data that already has already identified the fields and information, or raw text log lines where the information needs to be extracted, the role of the parser is extract, format and augment or enrich the incoming data stream for storage.
+Whether you are ingesting structured or formatted data that has already identified the fields and information, or raw text log lines where the information needs to be extracted, the role of the parser is to extract, format and augment or enrich the incoming data stream for storage.

 Parsers within LogScale allow for the following operations during ingestion: